 “A person who causes serious injury to another person by driving a mechanically propelled vehicle dangerously on a road or other public place is guilty of an offence.”

-The purpose of the amendment to the 1988 Road Traffic Act was to enable courts to deliver longer sentences to those who are found guilty of causing serious injury to individuals as a result of their dangerous driving.
+The purpose of the amendment to the 1988 Road Traffic Act was to enable courts to deliver longer sentences to those who are found guilty of causing serious injury to individuals as a result of their driving.
 Previously, there was a gap in the law if a person was not killed but suffered injuries in an accident caused by a motorist who was driving dangerously.
-Prosecutors could charge the motorist with dangerous driving with a maximum penalty of 2 years in prison, or careless driving which carries a maximum penalty of a fine of £5,000.
+Prosecutors could charge the motorist with this offence with a maximum penalty of 2 years in prison, or careless driving which carries a maximum penalty of a fine of £5,000.

 Causing or inciting dangerous driving